hyrise/sql-parser/README.md

 **Note:** You can also find a detailed usage description [here](docs/basic-usage.md).

-**Requirements:**
- * gcc 5+ (or clang 5+)

 To use the SQL parser in your own projects you simply have to follow these few steps.
-The only requirement for is gcc 4.8+.
-Older versions of gcc/clang might also work, but are untested.

  1. Download the [latest release here](https://github.com/hyrise/sql-parser/releases)
  2. Compile the library `make` to create `libsqlparser.so`